-Dr. Christine Blasey Ford, the sexual assault accuser of Supreme Court nominee Brett Kavanaugh, started her testimonial hearings on Thursday after what seemed like a rushed execution on the behalf of republicans.
+Dr. Christine Blasey Ford, the sexual assault accuser of Supreme Court nominee Brett Kavanaugh, started her testimonial hearings on Thursday after what seemed like a rushed execution on behalf of republicans.
 Her allegations have been met with controversy because a lifetime appointment is at stake and, apparently, the timing is “opportunistic” for Kavanaugh to be held accountable for a nearly forty-year old crime.

 She is believable.
 She projects a demeanor of someone who is credible and worth listening to while wearing the power color of navy that represents trust and responsibility.
 Without even trying, Dr. Blasey Ford employs her race and her gender, the very thing that made her a target for assault, to induce sympathy from the country.
 Her likability is increased simply because she looks the part of someone who the country wants to protect and care for, historically and contemporarily.

-And of course, unforgettably, Anita Hill accused sitting Supreme Court justice Clarence Thomas of sexual harassment 27 years ago when there was no #MeToo movement and there wasn’t an environment saturated with supporting survivors.
+Unforgettably, Anita Hill accused sitting Supreme Court justice Clarence Thomas of sexual harassment 27 years ago when there was no #MeToo movement and there wasn’t an environment saturated with supporting survivors.
 Hill’s allegations were leaked, (in a very similar fashion to Dr. Blasey Ford’s) only to be met with support from one group of people: Black women.

 So it comes as no surprise that Hill was tormented and interrogated while under oath as if she was the culprit.
 And now, with the onslaught of support for Blasey Ford going through a similarly aggressive style of questioning, it would’ve been a sigh of relief for Hill to receive half of the support Blasey Ford has received from different genders and races.

 With this in mind, the varying degrees of how Hill and Blasey Ford have been received by the country demonstrate a larger narrative of how Black women can be in analogous situations as white women, but still face the ever looming barriers of white privilege.
 For example, Blasey Ford projecting vulnerability has nothing to do with her (forced) openness to recount her story but rather, the historical ways in which white women are seen as innocent and the essence of class.

-It is 2018, yet, the suffocating systems that once pinned Black women inside *insert matrix of oppression* still maintain the same dominance.
+It is 2018, yet, the suffocating systems that once pinned Black women inside *insert your choice of oppression: racism, sexism, classism, etc* still maintain the same dominance.
 To be privy to this is to recall Malcolm X’s words while seeing it come full circle during Blasey Ford’s day in front of the judiciary committee.

 So while Kavanaugh’s confirmation continues to unfold, Blasey Ford symbolizes how far sexual assault allegations have come for white women.
 And how much further there is to go.
 But where does that leave Black women, and more broadly, women of color?